richardanaya/spark_delta_lake/README.md

 # Let's Create a Spark Cluster with Delta Lake!

 This is a simple tutorial for setting up a spark cluster on your local machine to run spark apps that utilize Delta Lake.
+Delta Lake is a technology that helps:

+* Make data transformations storage more resiliant
+* Enable time travel
+* Make storage more efficient using parquet files

-Being able to run on a cluster on your own machine is a stepping stone to running on a cluster in the cloud to ask big questions!
+Being able to run on a cluster on your own machine is a stepping stone to running on a cluster in the cloud to ask big questions.
+Let's have fun!

 # Setup